kaist-uvr-lab/UnifiedHOInteraction/README.md

 ## Run

-- Server PC and Device must be connected on same network.
+* The Server PC and Device must be connected to the **same network** for communication.

 ### Device
 - Set developer mode on Hololens 2